Golden Roof (Goldenes Dachl)

 The bay is 16 m wide and the roof is 3.7 m high and is slated with 2,657 fire-gilded copper shingles.
 Below the fringe of the roof you can see reliefs portraying the emperor Maximilian I with his wives Maria Bianca Sforza and Maria Burgund together with morris dancers.
 The modernised Golden Roof Museum offers information and entertainment in six rooms.
 The focus is not only set on the emperor’s rule, but also on normal life of those times.

 There is even a special room for children, providing an interesting insight in life of ancient times.
 “Kunz von der Rosen”, the mascot of the museum, accompanies children on their way back in history.
-By the way: an audioguide in six languages (German, English, Italian, French, Spanish and Russian) is available!
+By the way: an audioguide in six languages (German, English, Italian, French, Spanish and Russian) and exhibit text panels in Chinese language are available!

 Where: in the historic district of Innsbruck